-21.14 The following operative rules relevant to development in the Open Space Zones are lawfully established building or structure.
+21.14 The following operative rules relevant to development in the Open Space Zones are notified as an existing qualifying matter:

-The following exceptions shall apply:

-- 1. Minor buildings - 2.
+The erection of any new building or structure and any addition or alteration to any lawfully established building or structure.
+The following exceptions shall apply: 1.
+Minor buildings 2.
 For the purposes of calculating maximum height Standard 3 play equipment (such as goalposts and playground features) shall be exempted.
 For the avoidance of doubt, these structures must still be subject to the height in relation to boundary clause under Standard 5.

-Height measurement criteria, and measurement criteria apply to activities under this rule.
+Height measurement criteria, and measurement criteria apply to activities under this

+rule.
+Standards

+Activity